 While you love socializing and hanging out with your friends, you also like your alone time and can get overwhelmed when there's too many people around at once.
 Your bridal party most likely consists of your sister(s) or sister-in-law, your BFF since childhood and a few other super-close friends you've known and loved for years.
 You may have been a dancing machine in your single days, but now you enjoy drinks and dinner (and brunch, of course) with a more close-knit circle of friends and their significant others on the weekends.

 1 to 3 Bridesmaids

 You march to the beat of your own drum, and as far as tradition goes, you're certainly not afraid to break with it.
-Of course, you have several close friends you could ask, but your wedding is small and you really want the focus to be on you and your fiancé.
-That's not to say you like being the center of attention though; in fact, it's quite the opposite.
-Small talk totally isn't your thing, as you much prefer deep conversations to mindless chitchat.
+Of course, you have several close friends you could ask, but your wedding is already on the smaller side and you really want the focus to be on the two of you.
+That's not to say you like being the center of attention though; in fact, there's a chance it might be quite the opposite.
+Small talk totally isn't your thing; you much prefer deeper conversations to mindless chitchat.